absfs/absfs/README.md

+# absfs - Abstract File System for go
-# absfs is a go package that defines an abstract filesystem interface.
+`absfs` is a go package that defines an abstract filesystem interface.

 The design goal of absfs is to support a system of composable filesystem implementations for various uses from testing to complex storage management.